 Advanced IoT Testbed

 Our state of the art IoT Testbed is instrumental to a number of research projects, government regulation reports, TV documentaries, and independent investigations into the security and privacy of smart devices.
-The testbed consists of over 100 various consumer IoT devices, state of the art network and device performance monitoring (through BatteryLab), and various automation techniques.
+The testbed consists of over 140 various consumer IoT devices, state of the art network and device performance monitoring (through BatteryLab), and various automation techniques.
 Through close collaboration with friends at Northeastern University, We also make our testbed configuration and publications' datasets available to researchers worldside.
 Please see below for specific articles, papers, and datasets.
 We also make various IoT device signatures and destination lists available through the IoTrim Project.
 Our team has won one of the TOP 10 spots in the Telekom Challenge Development Stream.
 We are receiving a generous gift to develop IoTrim.
 Stay tuned for more news!

 Daniel J. Dubois, Roman Kolcun, Anna Maria Mandalari, Muhammad Talha Paracha, David Choffnes, Hamed Haddadi, “When Speakers Are All Ears: Characterizing Misactivations of IoT Smart Speakers”, in proceedings of the 20th Privacy Enhancing Technologies Symposium (PETS 2020), July 14–18, 2020, Montréal, Canada.
 (Paper, Webpage, Code, and Dataset, NYTimes, The Independent, and USA Today, BBC Panorama program Youtube Link, BBC News, Channel 4 The Truth About Amazon, NYT lead editorial, Vox, ZDNet, Telegraph, Gizmodo, GeekWire, Forbes, BusinessInsider)